haacked/haacked.com/_posts/master-time-with-reactive-extensions.markdown

 The throttling of a `TextBox` (for autocomplete and search scenarios) is probably an overused and abused example for Rx, but there's a good reason for that.
 It's easy to grok and explain.
 But don't let that stop you from seeing the full power and potential of this technique.

-It's hopefully self evident how this ability to control time makes it possible to write tests that can verify even the most complex asynchronous interactions in a _deterministic_ manner (cue ["mind blown"](https://github.com/Haacked/gifs/blob/master/mind-blown/Mind-Blown-Russell-Brand.gif)).
+It should be clear how this ability to control time makes it possible to write tests that can verify even the most complex asynchronous interactions in a _deterministic_ manner (cue ["mind blown"](https://github.com/Haacked/gifs/blob/master/mind-blown/Mind-Blown-Russell-Brand.gif)).

+Unfortunately, the `TestScheduler` doesn't extend into real life, so your shenanigans are limited to your asynchronous Reactive code, but there's still a lot of fun to be had there.
+Happy coding!